-noun, plural spu·ta [spyoo-tuh] /ˈspyu tə/.
+noun, plural spu·ta [spyoo-tuh]. /ˈspyu tə/.

 Origin of sputum

-Examples from the Web for sputum
+Example sentences from the Web for sputum

 Third, the virus could not be found in sputum, further supporting the clear observation that airborne spread does not occur.Did One Liberian Prostitute Give Ebola to Eight Soldiers?|Kent Sepkowitz|October 7, 2014|DAILY BEAST

 It, or a similar bacillus, is sometimes found in the sputum of gangrene of the lung.